valhalla/valhalla-docs/map-matching/api-reference.md

 The default logic for the OpenStreetMap tags, keys, and values used when routing are documented on an [OSM wiki page](http://wiki.openstreetmap.org/wiki/OSM_tags_for_routing/Valhalla).

+## Improving Map-Matching Results

+* GPS accuracy is within TBD meters
+* Trace point density is within the range of one per second and one per 10 seconds
+* Each trace represents one continuous path
+* Corresponding match with the OpenStreetMap network
+* NOTE: Traces in urban areas will have a negative effect on GPS accuracy

+If you do not meet the above criteria, we do have a few trace_options that you may want to try and update to improve your results.
+* `turn_penalty_factor` - To penalize turns from one road segment to next.
+For a pedestrian trace_route, you may see a back-and-forth on side streets for your path.
+Try increasing the turn penalty factor to 500 to smooth out jittering of points.
+Note that if GPS accuracy is already good, increasing this will have a negative affect on your results.
+* `gps_accuracy` - GPS accuracy in meters.
+* `search_radius` - To specify the search radius (in meters) within which to search road candidates for each measurement.
+The `max_search_radius` is 100 so this can only be increased to 100.
+Note that performance will decrease the higher the `search_radius`.

+Example request:  <TODO: next checkin><add url here> "trace_options":{"turn_penalty_factor":500, "search_radius":55}

+## Map-Matching Limitations

+* `max_search_radius` - The maximum of the upper bounds of the search radius is 100 meters.
+* `max_distance` - The maximum input shape distance is 200000.0 meters.
+* `max_shape` - The maximum number of input shape points is 16000.

 ## Map-Matching Service Actions:

 Our map-matching service includes two separate service calls that perform different operations on an input set of latitude, longitude coordinates, depending on your interest: `/trace_route?` or `/trace_attributes?`.
 It is important to note that all service requests should be *POST* since shape or encoded_polyline can be fairly large.